Bounding finite-image sequences of length $\omega^k$: Introduction

 \section{Introduction}

 Suppose $X$ is a well-quasi-order.
-Then there is a natural way of making the set of strings on $X$, $X^*$, into a well-quasi-order as well; this is Higman's Lemma. \cite{Higman} In 1965 C.~Nash-Williams extended this from finite strings to transfinite strings, with the qualification that one must restrict attention to strings with finite image; we only allow a string if that string uses only finitely many symbols from $X$. \cite{NW} (Nash-Williams also showed that this restriction can be removed if $X$ is a better-quasi-order \cite{bqo}, but we will not consider this here.)
+Then there is a natural way of making $X^*$, the set of finite-length strings on $X$, into a well-quasi-order as well; this is Higman's Lemma. \cite{Higman} In 1965 C.~Nash-Williams extended this from finite strings to transfinite sequences, with the qualification that one must restrict attention to sequences with finite image; we only allow a sequence if that sequence uses only finitely many symbols from $X$. \cite{NW} (Nash-Williams also showed that this restriction can be removed if $X$ is a better-quasi-order \cite{bqo}, but we will not consider this here.)

-Given $X$ and an ordinal $\alpha$, we will define $\finseq{\alpha}{X}$ to be the set of finite-image strings on $X$ with length less than $\alpha$.
+Given $X$ and an ordinal $\alpha$, we will define $\finseq{\alpha}{X}$ to be the set of finite-image sequences on $X$ with length less than $\alpha$.
 (So $\finseq{\omega}{X}$ is just $X^*$, since a string of finite length must certainly use only finitely many symbols.)
 The question then arises: Can we determine a nontrivial upper bound on the type of $\finseq{\alpha}{X}$, in terms of $\alpha$ and the type of $X$?
+(In the cases where we do not want a finiteness restriction, we will write $\seq{\alpha}{X}$.)